In this case, advertising imitates art.

 Not because these are mind-blowing pieces of creative, though I’d judge them as solid.
 And not because of the press they’re receiving, though that’s some nice topspin.

 It’s a good thing because it reminds us:

 Think about it: For these ads to see the light of day, someone at either Heinz or David Miami had to say, “Y’know, there’s an idea out there that didn’t come from the minds of anyone in this room, but I think it works.”

 That’s an act of courage – one that simply wouldn’t happen in many organizations.

 Back in the ‘90s, the Eureka!
 Ranch conducted pioneering research into the group brainstorming process.
 Among the key findings: There was no meaningful correlation between a person’s position on the organizational chart, and the quality of the ideas that person generated.

-In fact, the Senior Vice President can actually impede idea generation, especially to the extent that he A) clings to sacred cows or B) throws his weight behind only his own ideas.
+In fact, the SVP can actually stifle idea generation, especially to the extent that he A) clings to sacred cows or B) throws his weight behind only his own ideas.

 That was a powerful early lesson for me, and one that’s been reinforced many times since.
 Including by Heinz this week.